The RVC Team

 Lea Warner, DVM

-Dr Lea Warner, joined our sister clinic (VT/NH) in August of 2015.
-Dr Warner is a native of Pomfret, VT and a 2013 graduate of the University of Georgia.
-Dr Warner went on to do an ambulatory large animal internship for the University.
+Dr. Lea Warner joined us in August of 2015.
+Dr. Warner is a native of Pomfret, VT and a 2013 graduate of the University of Georgia.
+Dr. Warner went on to do an ambulatory large animal internship for the University.
 That was followed by private mixed animal practice in Virginia for one year before wishing to return to Vermont.
-She has an interest in preventative care, geriatrics (both of the feline and equine persuasions!), and equine dentistry.
-Dr Warner is a member of the American Association of Equine Practitioners (AAEP), and is also certified in animal chiropractic by the Animal Chiropractic Certification Commission (ACCC) of the American Veterinary Chiropractic Association (AVCA).
-Dr Warner loves hiking, baking, and trail riding her horses in the beautiful VT woods.
+She has an interest in preventative care, geriatrics, feline medicine, and dentistry.
+Dr. Warner is Fear Free Certified, and is also certified in animal chiropractic by the Animal Chiropractic Certification Commission (ACCC) of the American Veterinary Chiropractic Association (AVCA).
+Dr. Warner loves hiking, baking, and trail riding her horses in the beautiful VT woods.
 She shares her home with several cats, dogs, and horses.

 Colleen Canedy, CVT